-We will ensure delivery of new affordable housing in the borough, working in partnership with key housing associations.
-The council has an enabling role to support the delivery of new affordable housing opportunities and ensuring that new affordable delivery is appropriate in terms of its location, type, size and tenure.
+We will ensure delivery of new affordable housing in the district, working in partnership with key housing associations.
+We have an enabling role to support the delivery of new affordable housing opportunities and ensuring that new affordable delivery is appropriate in terms of its location, type, size and tenure.
+This includes our own new developments, and those provided by partner housing associations.